BC-OLY-Beijing Olympics Coverage Advisory

 UPCOMING EVENTS COVERAGE:

-OLY--HKW-ROUNDUP — The United States women’s hockey team follows a day off to play Russia in an A Pool preliminary round game at the Beijing Winter Games on Saturday.
-In other action, Canada plays Finland, Japan plays Denmark and the Czech Republic faces Sweden.
-By Hockey Writer John Wawrow.
-UPCOMING: 800 words, photos.
-U.S.-Russia game begins at 8:10 a.m.

-OLY--FRE-MEN'S MOGULS — Moguls skier Mikael Kingsbury defends his Olympic title Saturday night.
-The Canadian standout is attempting to become the second men’s moguls skier to win back-to-back gold medals, joining fellow Canadian Alexandre Bilodeau who accomplished the feat in 2010 and ’14.
-By Pat Graham.
-UPCOMING: 500 words, photos.
-Final run starts at 8:40 p.m.

-OLY--SPD-SPEEDSKATING — Speedskating competition gets underway at the Beijing Olympics with the women’s 3,000 meters.
+OLY--SPD-SPEEDSKATING — Speedskating medals are awarded in the men’s 500 meters at the Beijing Olympics.
 By Beth Harris.
-UPCOMING: 650 words, photos.
-Begins 3:30 p.m.
+UPCOMING: 600 words, photos.
+Competition begins at 3 a.m.

-OLY--JUM-SKI JUMPING WOMEN — Norway’s Maren Lundby chose not to defend her Olympic gold in women’s ski jumping, improving chances to win for Japan’s Sara Takanashi.
+OLY--JUM-SKI JUMPING-LARGE HILL —Poland’s Kamil Stoch aims to win a third straight Olympic gold medal in ski jumping on the large hill.
 By Larry Lage.
 UPCOMING: 650 words, photos.
-Competition starts 5:45 a.m.
+Competition starts 6:45 a.m.

-OLY--SBD-WOMEN'S SLOPESTYLE QUALIFYING — Jamie Anderson begins her quest for a third straight Olympic title in women’s slopestyle as qualifying kicks off Saturday.
-Her biggest challenger figures to be New Zealand’s Zoi Sadowski Synnott, who beat Anderson at Winter X Games last month.
-By Pat Graham.
-UPCOMING: 400 words by 3 a.m., photos.

-OLY-XXC--WOMEN'S SKIATHLON — Women compete in the 7.5 kilometer plus 7.5 kilometer cross county skiathlon at the 2022 Beijing Olympics.
-By Martha Bellisle.
-UPCOMING: 500 words by 2:45 a.m., photos.
+OLY--SBD-MIXED TEAM SNOWBOARDCROSS — Mixed team snowboardcross makes its debut at the Olympics.
+Each team consists of one man and one woman.
+The men go first, then the women start in a staggered fashion, based on how the men finished in their race.
+By Pat Graham and Eddie Pells.
+UPCOMING: 500 words, photos.
+Competition begins at 10 p.m.

 — The AP